Migrants

 Under MPP, large settlements of migrants cropped up in Mexico along the border.
 Conditions in these camps were squalid and dangerous with migrants vulnerable to criminal groups.

 After complying with the court’s demands, the Department of Homeland Security announced once more in October 2021 that it was winding down the program.
 During the time MPP was reinstated under Biden, 5,000 migrants were placed in the program.
-As of publication, MPP officially ended, but some migrants remain in Mexico awaiting their asylum court proceedings.
+As of publication, MPP officially ended, though some Republican senators have pushed for it to be reinstated in light of the suspension of Title 42.

 Temporary Protected Status